dmakk767/lswebhomework3/README.md

 ```

-My name is:
+My name is: Dustin McDaniel

-I like to:
+I like to: Code, play poker, and collect money

-I'm learning:
+I'm learning: How to use Git to modify repositories from Github.

 ```